sandeepc/sandeepc.github.io/_posts/2015-01-28-mapping-100-hottest-places-to-eat.md

 ---

-###Getting Down with Data Science
+### Getting Down with Data Science

 The data science team at [Yelp](http://officialblog.yelp.com/2015/01/yelps-top-100-places-to-eat-in-the-us-for-2015.html?{{page.utm}}) crunched  their trove of user-generated data and published their list of _100 __HOTTEST__ places to eat in the US for 2015_.
 I prefer to see these lists on map so my friends and I can check out the nearby ones.

-So without further ado here are the 100 Hottest Places according to Yelp's presented on a map.
+So without further ado here are the 100 Hottest Places to eat, according to Yelp, presented on a map.

 Built with the [Yelp API](http://www.yelp.com/developers/?{{page.utm}}) and [Leaflet.js](https://leafletjs.com/?{{page.utm}})<-- amazing, easy, mobile friendly maps.